razcore-rad/blender-addon-dev-watcher/README.md

-# WARNING
+# INFO

-Tested with Blender 4.0.0 Beta, hash: `779239f5e180`.
+Tested with Blender 4.0.2.

 # Blender Addon Dev Watcher

-This addon auto-reloads the selected addons when file changes get detected for a fast development cycle.
+This addon auto-reloads the watched addons when file changes get detected for a fast development cycle.

 It uses the Python [watchdog](https://github.com/gorakhargosh/watchdog) module.